Oak Class will be taught by Miss R. Goodwin and Mrs C Strangwood

 We are continuing to look further for opportunities to allow children to meet a wider range of people doing different jobs, in different sectors and at different levels, in line with the research from ‘Drawing the Future’ (2018).
 See video below for details of the the survey of over 20,000 pupils.

 PE will be taught by our specialist PE teachers as part of our partnership with Dream Big Sports.
-PE day will be Thursdays - on these days children need to come to school wearing their PE kit.
+PE day will be on Wednesday - on this day, children need to come to school wearing their PE kit.

 Please ensure your child brings in their reading book and reading record daily so we can read with them.